 But going beyond the immediate demands of recovery from the effects of conventional cancer treatment, so many of us who face cancer are eager to take additional actions that promote wellness and hopefully reduce our risk of more cancers.
 That can mean making changes small and large in our lifestyles, diets, activity levels, consumer habits, and even in the ways we relate to the people in our lives and the world we inhabit.
 Those changes can feel both tedious and daunting, and they don’t happen overnight or without effort and intention.

 So how and where to begin?
-For me, the 7 Healing Practices presented right here on the BCCTBeyond Conventional Cancer Therapies (predecessor website to CancerChoices)/CancerChoices website have been the best starting point in my journey toward a healthy and hopefully cancer-free present and future.
+For me, the 7 Lifestyle Practices presented right here on the BCCTBeyond Conventional Cancer Therapies (predecessor website to CancerChoices)/CancerChoices website have been the best starting point in my journey toward a healthy and hopefully cancer-free present and future.

 The Healing Practices are both a vehicle and a destination in the journey that I am now embracing.
-And the 7 Healing Practices are so fundamental to overall good health that you’ll benefit from adopting them even if cancer weren’t your main concern.
+And the 7 Lifestyle Practices are so fundamental to overall good health that you’ll benefit from adopting them even if cancer weren’t your main concern.

 Wherever your starting point is, there’s room for improvement.